Historically SSL certificates have been costly. Enter: Let’s Encrypt. A free SSL provider with a massive amount of industry support.

-- When ready, make your DNS changes to point the domain to us.
+- Make the necessary DNS changes to point the domain to us.

-- Use the steps below to install Let’s Encrypt
+- Use the steps below to install your Let’s Encrypt SSL certificate

 - Specify the email address that will be used for urgent notices and lost key recovery.

-- Select what you want to secure in addition to the main domain: If you have the www subdomain, select the “Include a “www” subdomain for the domain.
-If you have domain aliases, make absolutely sure they are pointing to your hosting and live, then select them to add them to the certificate as well.
-If any of your aliases or subdomains are not live, do not select them or your certificate will not be successfully issued.
+- If you have domain aliases and/or subdomains, you’ll be presented with the option to include them in the certificate here, however be sure they are pointing to this hosting account and live: If any of your aliases or subdomains are not live, do not select them or your certificate will not be successfully issued.

 - Click Get it free.